How to Buy AMC Shares in UK ➡️ Beginner’s Guide

 However, AMC slashed its payout to $0.03 per share in March, and then suspended its dividend indefinitely to conserve cash during the coronavirus pandemic.
 It is unlikely that AMC will return to paying a dividend in the near future, particularly since it recently raised nearly $1 billion in new debt to stave off bankruptcy.

 AMC stock has been in the center of an unprecedented fight between individual traders gathering on social media and Wall Street hedge funds.
 The stock just hit a fresh high of over $20 per share, and it’s currently trading in a huge range from $10 to $15 per share.

 Day Trading AMC

-For day traders who are willing to take on a lot of risk, there’s money to be made in AMC right now.
-The volatility is extreme, and the stock could easily pop on a second wave of activity or come crashing back to earth in the next few days.
+For day traders who are willing to take on a lot of risks, there’s money to be made in AMC right now.
+The volatility is extreme, and the stock could easily pop on the second wave of the activity or come crashing back to earth in the next few days.

 Day trading AMC in the middle of this fight is extremely risky – far riskier than most types of day trading, and the risk is more than most professional day traders are willing to accept.
 Watch out for trading delays, as many brokers have put restrictions on trading AMC stock or are having trouble making a market for the stock.

 Swing Trading AMC

 Over the coming days to weeks, short selling AMC shares could be a highly profitable strategy.
 The stock was trading at $3 per share just a few days ago, and nothing about AMC’s financial situation or long-term outlook has actually changed despite all the recent trading activity.
 The company is still on the verge of bankruptcy, and almost no one – including the people buying AMC shares – questions that it is heavily overvalued at current prices.